qossmic/deptrac/README.md

 #### Explanation

-In the first section, `paths`, you declare, where deptrac should look for your code.
+In the first section, `paths`, you declare where deptrac should look for your code.
 As this is an array of directories, you can specify multiple locations.

-With the `exclude_files` section, you can specify one or more regular expressions for files, that should be excluded, the most common being probably anything containing the "test" word in the path.
+With the `exclude_files` section, you can specify one or more regular expressions for files that should be excluded, the most common being probably anything containing the "test" word in the path.

 We defined three `layers` in the example: *Controller*, *Repository* and *Service*.